mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/admin-guide.md

 Uninstalling via UPM automatically removes all plugin modules from your confluence.

 The wireframes project created with the plugin will **NOT** be deleted.
-They will just stay where they are as attachments to issues, but you will not be able to view or edit it.
+They will just stay where they are as attachments to pages, but you will not be able to view or edit them.

 * * *